dodona-edu/dodona-edu.github.io/en/README.md

 On this website, you can find a number of manuals and reference pages.
 The ultimate goal of this web site is to offer all content in both English and Dutch.
 For the time being, not all pages are translated.

+Are you a teacher and do you want to create your own Dodona course (with existing or own programming exercises)?
+Have a look at [this getting started guide](guides/teachers/getting-started).

 For the Dodona web application, please go to [https://dodona.ugent.be](https://dodona.ugent.be).

 <div class="features">